FENIX Museum of Migration

 The FENIX Museum of Migration is a museum dedicated to human migration, located within the former Fenix warehouse in Rotterdam, the Netherlands.
 It was opened on 16 May 2025.

-The museum’s inaugural exhibitions are ‘All Directions: Art That Moves You’, which will feature works by Francis Alÿs, Cornelia Parker and Do Ho Suh, and ‘The Family of Migrants’, an exhibition inspired by Edward Steichen’s Family of Man at the Museum of Modern Art in New York City, which will present 194 photographs on the subject of migration.
+The museum has two inaugural exhibitions.
+Firstly All Directions: Art That Moves You, featuring works drawn from the museum's permanent collection, including pieces by Francis Alÿs, Cornelia Parker and Do Ho Suh; and secondly The Family of Migrants, an exhibition inspired by Edward Steichen’s Family of Man at the Museum of Modern Art in New York City, which presents 194 photographs on the subject of migration.